Sagdik/qr-scanner-dual-devices/README.md

 # How It work:-

-When your run test by using testNG.xml app run with 2 different devices .
+When you run test by using testNG.xml then app run on 2 different devices .

-1 devices open Gallery and open your QR for scanning.
+1 devices open Gallery and open your QR Image for scanning.
-2 Devices open QR scanner and Scan the app
+2 Devices open QR scanner and Scan the QR Image